Uttarakhand CM Rawat in Delhi to meet BJP leadership | Politics

-Uttarakhand Chief Minister Trivendra Singh Rawat arrived here on Monday to meet top BJP leaders amid speculation that the party is mulling a change of leadership in the hill state.
+Uttarakhand Chief Minister Trivendra Singh Rawat arrived here on Monday and met central BJP leaders amid speculation that the party is mulling political changes in the state.

-Two central leaders, BJP vice president Raman Singh and general secretary Dushyant Singh Gautam, are learned to have submitted their report to party president J P Nadda on their return from the state where they had gone to speak to senior state BJP leaders.
+Two central leaders, BJP vice president Raman Singh and general secretary Dushyant Singh Gautam, are learned to have submitted their report to party president J P Nadda on their return from the state where they had gone to speak to state BJP core group members.

-The party leadership has not made any official communication regarding the development in Uttarakhand except Gautam saying that Singh and he had gone there to plan events to mark the state government's fourth anniversary and then its last year before the assembly polls early next year.
+However, senior party leaders discounted the possibility of any leadership change in the state while acknowledging that a section of Uttarakhand leaders may have issues with the chief minister.

+Rawat met Nadda and had earlier in the day visited Uttarakhand MP Anil Baluni's residence too.

 A section of state leaders are reportedly miffed with Rawat's leadership and are of the view that the party's electoral prospects under him may not be very bright.